wp-plugins/social-media-auto-publish/readme.txt

 	★ Publish message to Facebook with image
 	★ Attach post or share link  to Facebook
+	★ Publish to Twitter with image
-	★ Publish to Twitter,linkedIn with image
+	★ Publish to LinkedIn with image
 	★ Filter items  to be published based on categories
 	★ Filter items to be published based on custom post types ★ Enable or disable wordpress page publishing